 Dr. Albert G. Crawford holds a Ph.D. in Sociology from the University of Pennsylvania, an M.B.A. in Health Administration from Widener University, and an M.S. in Information Systems from Drexel University.
-Dr. Crawford is currently an Assistant Professor in the Department of Health Policy of Jefferson Medical College and Quality Analyst for the Clinical Care Committee of Jefferson University Physicians.
+Dr. Crawford is currently an Assistant Professor in the Department of Health Policy of Sidney Kimmel Medical College and Quality Analyst for the Clinical Care Committee of Jefferson University Physicians.
 His expertise extends to directing health services research and quality measurement and improvement projects.

 Dr. Bruce A. Kuo, PhD, earned his degree in Molecular Biology from Hahnemann University.
 He held postdoctoral fellowships at Thomas Jefferson University.
 He currently holds a faculty position at Jefferson in the Department of Pathology, Anatomy and Cell Biology.
 Dr. Kuo's research interests are focused on understanding the molecular mechanisms that affect thyroid-host interactions during the progression of thyroid malignancy with a view toward altering leukocyte infiltration into the diseased thyroid.